2025

 We are committed to the professional development of our team.
 This year, we delivered

-'Reflect – Set – Achieve', for our Enterprise and Regional Support Coaches.
+963 hours of online training and 1,635 hours of face-to-face training across the organisation.
+We also launched our new supervision model, 'Reflect – Set – Achieve', for our Support Coaches and senior staff.
 This model combines reflective practice with wellness check-ins and tailored training pathways, supporting both performance and personal development.

 Prioritising Safety and Wellbeing